awsdocs/amazon-s3-user-guide/doc_source/undelete-objects.md

 1. To undelete an object, you must delete the delete marker\.
 Select the check box next to the **delete marker** of the object to recover, and then choose **delete** from the **Actions** menu\.

 1. Then, choose **Hide** and you'll see the undeleted object listed\.

+**Note**
+You can't use the Amazon S3 console to undelete folders\.
+You must use the AWS CLI or SDK\.
+For examples, see [ How can I retrieve an Amazon S3 object that was deleted in a versioning\-enabled bucket?](http://aws.amazon.com/premiumsupport/knowledge-center/s3-undelete-configuration/)

 ## More info<a name="undelete-objects-related-topics"></a>
 +  [How do I see the versions of an S3 object?](view-object-versions.md)